 Sergio is a proud graduate of the Berlin School of Creative Leadership.
 His EMBA Thesis proposes the creation of Virtual Innovation Partnerships in creative cities around the world to counter the effects of the loss of talent in the US due to immigration reforms and the rise of emerging economies.

 In his own words:

+I first heard about the Berlin School while attending the Cannes Advertising Festival in 2007.
+It felt like a perfect fit right away.
+Of course I knew who Michael Conrad was so I looked into it and decided to apply.
+From the first time I heard about it I knew it was something very needed for our industry.
 After twenty plus years as a creative, the last ten running an advertising agency, I needed to re ignite my passion for the business.
 I found myself in my mid forties stuck in my own knowledge, tired and a little burned out.
 Successful as I was I knew I needed to look forward and prepare for the enormous wave of change in our industry.
 In a nutshell I came into the Berlin School looking for the tools to start the second half of my career.
 I got that and much more.

-The core of the Berlin School is about how to lead creative industries.
+The core of the Berlin School is about how to lead creative business.
 In our field one gets to the top by starting at the bottom.
 Many of us are self made, meaning that we learned our trade while doing it, not necessarily in a Business School.
 But when you get to a point in which it is now your turn to lead an agency, are you truly prepared to lead?
 That’s what the Berlin School gives you: a framework to apply all what you know as a seasoned professional in a more structured way.

 The Berlin School taught me that the real role of a creative leader is to create the circumstances for others to create.
 Having creative people on top of companies is a great way to infuse creativity through out the organization.
 Creativity needs to be defined more broadly, it’s an attitude, a fresh way to bring solutions to our clients."